mattmakai/fullstackpython.com/content/pages/06-devops/00-devops.markdown

 ## General DevOps resources
+The following resources give advice and approaches for building the right teams, culture, processes and tools into software development organizations.

 * [DevOps vs. Platform Engineering](https://alexgaynor.net/2015/mar/06/devops-vs-platform-engineering/)
   considers DevOps an ad hoc approach to developing software while building a platform is a strict contract.
 I see this as "DevOps is a process",